-So the birth of the Son of God, the very God, very man, is simply stunning and glorious and infinitely serious — an overflow of the happy news.
-The angel called it “good news of great joy” (Luke 2:10) — great joy, not small joy; not a little bit of joy, but great joy.
+So the birth of the Son of God — very God and very man — is simply stunning and glorious and infinitely serious and overflowing with happy news.
+The angel called it “good news of great joy”— not small joy, not a little bit of joy, but great joy (Luke 2:10).

 Santa Claus is make-believe.
 Jesus is more real than the roof on your house.

 Santa Claus only shows up once a year.
 Jesus promises, “I will be with you always” (Matthew 28:20).
 You say to your kid every night, “He is standing by your bed.
 He is with you when you get up in the morning.
 He is with you when you go to school today.
 If Mommy and Daddy die, he will be right there with you.”
 Santa doesn’t hold a candle to this flame that is Jesus.

 Santa Claus cannot solve our worst problem, and Jesus did solve our worst problem: our sin and our alienation from God.
 Santa Claus can put some icing on the cake of the good life, but he cannot take a shattered life and rebuild it with hope forever.
 And our kids need to know that about Christmas.

 Santa Claus is not relevant in many cultures of the world.
 And Jesus is the King of kings and Lord of lords and all the peoples of the world.

 Santa Claus will be forgotten someday, and Jesus will be the same yesterday, today and forever (Hebrews 13:8).